legluondunet/MyLittleLutrisScripts/Indiana Jones and the Fate of Atlantis/README.md

 Thanks to the people who contributed to play this game in the best conditions.

 Technical notes:
-- Multilanguage: you could choose your preferred subtitles language during install between: english, french, italian spanish and german.
+- Multilanguage: you could choose your preferred subtitles language during install between english, french, italian spanish and german.
 The voices will still stay in english.
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/